Vertical Truth: Chordal Mechanisms for the Guitar

 HERE'S THE DEAL!

-The retail price for Unit 3: Triads is $99: Anyone can purchase - if you want to pay full price with no other strings attached, just click on the button below:
+The retail price for Unit 3: Triads is $99: Anyone can purchase - if you want to pay full price without signing up and with no other strings attached, just click on the button below:

 If you are a Master Guitar School Site Member you can use your Members-Only Discount and purchase for $49!